Yaoyx/Curriculum_Vitae/index.md

 <p style='text-align: right;'> (04/2020 - Present) </p>

 **Kid Castle,** Wenzhou, Zhejiang, China. <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - I had been an English tutor in an educational institution called Kid Castle for three months.
+- I had been an English tutor in an educational institution called Kid Castle for three months.
 <p style='text-align: right;'> (09/2017 - 12/2017) </p>

 **Zhejiang Dongou Diagnostic Reagent Limited Company,** Wenzhou, Zhejiang, China. <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - I had an internship in a company called Zhejiang Dongou Diagnostic Reagent Limited Company, which locates at Wenzhou.
+- I had an internship in a company called Zhejiang Dongou Diagnostic Reagent Limited Company, which locates at Wenzhou.
 My responsibility was managing the experiment data.
 <p style='text-align: right;'> (06/2017 - 07/2017) </p>

 **Youshare,** Hangzhou, Zhejiang, China. <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - I had an internship in a health management company called Youshare.
+- I had an internship in a health management company called Youshare.
 My job was teaching senior people how to use smartphones or computers to access our company's products and introducing our products to customers.
 <p style='text-align: right;'> (08/2016 - 09/2016) </p>